WebDevStudios/php-coding-standards/README.md

 In your favorite editor install it's `phpcs` package and it will automatically detect your `phpcs.xml.dist` file and lint any PHP file you have open.

+_If you have [WDS Coding Standards](https://github.com/WebDevStudios/WDS-Coding-Standards) installed, you may have to re-configure your editor._

 ___________________

 # Changelog